Google Search Console Warnings

 We explain the issues often reported in search console notifications.

-The screenshots below show the same page being tested minutes apart.
+These warnings are sometimes triggered when the Search Console fails to read and execute all of the required page resources before judging the page.
+Click the screenshots below to see how it can view the same page differently just minutes apart.
 The first shows a failed result.
 The second result is successful.
-The point of this example is that the warnings can normally be ignored.
+The point of this example is that the warnings should be taken with a pinch of salt.

 Clickable elements too close together